docker/docs/content/guides/docker-concepts/running-containers/multi-container-applications.md

 ## Try it now

-In this hands-on guide, you'll first see how to build and run a counter web application based on Node.js, Nginx reverse proxy and Redis database using the `docker run` commands.
+In this hands-on guide, you'll first see how to build and run a counter web application based on Node.js, an Nginx reverse proxy, and a Redis database using the `docker run` commands.
 You’ll also see how you can simplify the entire deployment process using Docker Compose.

 ## Running with the Docker CLI